Kilonova: History

-On October 16, 2017, the LIGO and Virgo collaborations announced the first simultaneous detections of gravitational waves (GW170817) and electromagnetic radiation (GRB 170817A and AT 2017gfo) and demonstrated that the source was a binary neutron star merger.
-This merger was followed by a short GRB (GRB 170817A) and a longer lasting transient visible for weeks in the optical and near-infrared electromagnetic spectrum (AT 2017gfo) located in a relatively nearby galaxy, NGC 4993.
-Observations of AT 2017gfo confirmed that it was the first secure case of a kilonova.
-Spectral modelling of AT2017gfo identified the r-process element Strontium which conclusively ties the formation of heavy elements to neutron-star mergers.
+On October 16, 2017, the LIGO and Virgo collaborations announced the detection of GW170817, the first gravitational wave (GW) shown to have originated from the binary merger of neutron stars.
+From its kilonova, it would also become the first GW to be definitively pinpointed by its corresponding electromagnetic observation.
+The GW detection co-occurred with a short GRB (GRB 170817A), and then after several hours, a longer lasting astronomical transient (AT 2017gfo), visible for weeks in the optical and near-infrared electromagnetic spectrum.

+The kilonova observations allowed the event to be precisely located at just 140 million light-years away in the nearby galaxy NGC 4993.
+Observations of AT 2017gfo confirmed that it was the first conclusive observation of a kilonova.
+Spectral modelling of AT2017gfo identified the r-process elements strontium and yttrium, which conclusively ties the formation of heavy elements to neutron-star mergers.
 Further modelling showed the ejected fireball of heavy elements was highly spherical in early epochs.
+Some researchers have suggested that "thanks to this work, astronomers could use kilonovae as a standard candle to measure cosmic expansion.
+Since kilonovae explosions are spherical, astronomers could compare the apparent size of a supernova explosion with its actual size as seen by the gas motion, and thus measure the rate of cosmic expansion at different distances."

 Theory

 The inspiral and merging of two compact objects are a strong source of gravitational waves (GW).
 The basic model for thermal transients from neutron star mergers was introduced by Li-Xin Li and Bohdan Paczyński in 1998.
 In their work, they suggested that the radioactive ejecta from a neutron star merger is a source for powering thermal transient emission, later dubbed kilonova.
-Kilonovae are thought to be the predominant source of stable r-process elements in the Universe.